sarahuston77/PEP-Lab/README.md

 ### 2. **ICC Analysis and Email Notification Script**

-This R script is designed to compute the Intraclass Correlation Coefficient (ICC) for behavioral coding data and automate communication among research assistants to ensure data reliability.
+This R script is designed to compute the Intraclass Correlation Coefficient (ICC) automate communication among research assistants to ensure data reliability.
 Features include:

 - **Automated ICC Calculation**: Calculates ICC for multiple columns in an Excel file to assess inter-coder reliability.
 - **Correlation Analysis**: Provides a correlation matrix for deeper insights into coding metrics.